 Back at the ranch, everybody gathered under the mango tree at the front of the house to cool down.
 Ocho Rios is not nearly as hot as Kingston town but it surely does get hot.
 The mango tree was everybody’s favourite spot.

-Soon it was time to head off to the beach and so we straddled up and took the scenic way down to the beach.
+When it was time to head to the beach the next day, we straddled up again and took the scenic way down to the beach.

 Wouldn’t it be awesome to live one quick horseback ride away from the beach?
 Munchkin loves the horseys.

 But yes, I’ve figured out the secret to beating the heat!
 It’s all in the timing.
 Spend the hottest part of the day submerged in water!
 Yes!
 Go to the beach from around 10-11ish and stay till at least 3.
 When the sun is high in the sky, bury yourself deep in the sea.

 It wasn’t even the best beach in the resort town but it was the closest and it did the job well.
 Didn’t hurt that some guys who had just ended their shift at a construction site provided us with conversation and eye candy as we stayed cool in the Caribbean sun.

 When we got home, we continued the country-life theme and hosed ourselves down in the yard under the cool, refreshing pipe water.
 Lawd, I felt good.
 Simple pleasures.